 This topic provides answers to some commonly asked questions about GPU-accelerated instances.

-What is the version of the driver used by GPU-accelerated instances of Function Compute?
+What are the driver and CUDA versions of GPU-accelerated instances in Function Compute?

 What do I do if a CUDA GPG error is reported when I build an image?